 These freaky hand-sculpted pickled heads with names like Piranha Pete and Two-Faced Fred are cast in rubber and come in a five-gallon tank.
 Just fill with water, switch on the built-in multi-colored LEDs, and sit back to enjoy the show.
 The company, Scare Products, has been making pro-level Halloween gear for 20 years and even offers themed full-room packages (Carcass Corner, Maggot Mayhem, etc.) if you really want to take it up a notch.
 None of it’s cheap ⏤ the heads run $250 a pop or $1,100 for a set of five ⏤ but, man, will it phreak everybody out.

 Regardless of your affinity for pumpkin beer (it’s delicious, but no judgment), you have to admit that serving it out of a real pumpkin to parents walking around with their kids is a solid move.
 The tap’s made out of chrome-plated brass, requires little more than drilling a hole to install, and can also be used to turn a watermelon into a keg come summer cookout season.

 Ray Villafane Pumpkin Carving Tools

 Ray Villafane is a sculptor famous for carving crazy detailed artistic pumpkins.
-The odds are low that your jack-o-lantern will look anything like one of his, but if he recommends this set of five wooden carving tools, it’s probably your best bet.
+The odds are low that your pumpkin will look anything like one of his, but if he recommends this set of five wooden pumpkin carving tools, it’s probably your best bet.
 He also sells a pumpkin carving DVD tutorial which could help, as well.

 Gemmy Outdoor Fire And Ice Lightshow